motheblackcat/lk/README.md

 You can test the current build at https://motheblackcat.github.io/assets/build/lk.rar or in the releases.

-Patch notes v0.0.2:
+Patch notes v0.0.3:

 - New Feature: Player state kept between scenes (life and sWeapons)
 - WIP: Simple backtracking / scenes navigation
 - WIP: New scene to get the Axe sub-weapon from Bob The Lumberjack
 - Improvement: The jump button (space bar / A button) is now also used for dialogs opening
-- Improvement: Player flicking when hurt made as an animation instead of programaticaly
-- Improvement: Scene transitions reworked for more stability and easier expansion
-- Fix: Player couldn't move after closing a dialog (Player move conditions refactored)
+- Fix: Text assets not loaded after game relaunch

 Currently Known Issues: